This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 • Throw HTTP 500 in case of SOAP fault : This option, activated by default, makes Convertigo Server return an HTTP 500 response to the requesting SOAP client when a SOAP fault exception is thrown (by the project managing an error or by the Web service requester of Convertigo).
 Unchecking this option makes Convertigo Server answer an HTTP 200 response containing the same content in such cases.

-• Automatically performs a dated zip backup of replaced projects : This option, activated by default, makes Convertigo Server archive the deployed project version to a zip file with the date in the filename, next to a project folder, just before a new version deployed.
+• Automatically performs a dated zip backup of replaced projects : When activated, this option makes Convertigo Server archive the deployed project version to a zip file with the date in the filename, next to a project folder, just before a new version is deployed.

-Edit your Convertigo Server accounts in Accounts tab.
+Edit your Convertigo Server accounts in the Accounts and Security tab.
 This tab can be opened by following the procedure To access a configuration category in the Configuration page.

 Advanced properties